WordFnd.com

 minster (noun) any of certain cathedrals and large churches; originally connected to a monastery

-minstrel (noun) a singer of folk songs Synonyms: jongleur, poet-singer, folk singer, troubadour
+minstrel (noun) a singer of folk songs Synonyms: folk singer, jongleur, poet-singer, troubadour

 (noun) a performer in a minstrel show